shihankanungo/shihankanungo.github.io/quotes.md

 > "You cannot discover new oceans unless you have the courage to lose sight of the shore." --- André Gide

-> "We shall not cease from exploration / And the end of all our exploring <br>
+> "We shall not cease from exploration <br> And the end of all our exploring <br>
-Will be to arrive where we started / And know the place for the first time." <br>
+Will be to arrive where we started <br> And know the place for the first time." <br>
 --- T.S.
 Eliot, from "Little Gidding," <i>Four Quartets</i>